 If you do not want your details to be listed on the iatvic.com.au website you need to let us know at the time of registration.
 If you do not let us know at the time of registration but then decide that you don’t want your details to appear on the website, you need to let us know in writing by sending an email to email@example.com.

 To cancel for a module you have already booked and paid for, you can do it directly from our LMS.
-Simply log-in, select the course you want to cancel your enrolment for and click the “leave course” button.
+Simply log-in, select the course enrolment you wish to cancel and click the “leave course” button.
 When deciding to cancel your registration it is important you understand your rights and responsibilities.
 Make sure you are familiar with our Cancellation and Refund policy before applying for a module.

 You can find this information on our Cancellation and Refund policy published here.

-If you want to submit a complaint please follow the process detailed in our Complaints and Appeal policy published here.
+If you want to submit a complaint please contact us here

 Simply put, Stream 1 modules must be successfully completed in order to gain accreditation.
 Stream 2 modules are refresher modules and are for professionals that have already completed the Stream 1 modules.
 Still unsure?
 See below for three hypothetical scenarios.